Auditing your website isn’t optional. It’s a necessity.

 In fact, Google recognizes and credits the business name with the website.
-This is bound to happen if the business has been around for some time.
+This is bound to happen if the small business has been around for some time.

-It’s vital that the Google+ page link shows up when you search for the business name, because it shows the level of reach, influence and relative prominence of the business brand in your locality.
+It’s vital that the Google+ page link shows up when you search for the business name, because it shows the level of reach, influence and relative prominence of the small business brand in your locality.

 In the above local search listings, you’ll notice that the Google+ page link is not showing up.
 There are four core reasons why this could happen:

 - Google fails to associate the website with the Google+ page